 To avoid harm early in the planning phase, renewable energy action plans should be considered within a framework that integrates energy demand reduction, energy efficiency and an appropriate mix of renewable energy sources with environmental sustainability.
 All energy developments should take place within a strategic planning framework and must be subject to cumulative environmental impact assessments that determine the impacts on habitats, biodiversity and local communities.

 BirdLife continues to engage with and seek to inform financial institutions, such as Multilateral Development Banks, on suitable safeguards and investment activities that will ensure that biodiversity and ecosystem considerations are incorporated in lending decisions and implemented on the ground.

 What is BirdLife doing to strengthen safeguards?

-Comprehensive guidance materials and best practice examples, targeted at range of different stakeholders including Governments, investors and developers, have been developed and continue to be refined and expanded by BirdLife in 2012 on wind, solar and transmission lines for the Rift Valley Red Sea Flyway.
+Migratory Soaring Birds project - Energy - This project has produced comprehensive guidance materials and best practice examples, targeted at range of different stakeholders.
+These concern wind, solar and transmission lines for the Rift Valley Red Sea Flyway.

 MAVA Med Flyway Network - This project has collected resources on mitigating the effects of wind energy and power lines, such as spatial planning, monitoring and mitigation approaches.